Cognitive Behavioural Therapy (CBT) Skills Group

 Here is a simple illustration of how our thoughts about an event can affect how we feel and act.
 Imagine you awake to the phone ringing in the early morning hours.
 If your thought is that you are getting bad news about a relative who is sick, you may be sad and fearful.
 If your thought is that your work is calling to ask you to come in early, you may be irritated.
 If your thought is that your daughter is calling to tell you she arrived at the airport early, you may be surprised and happy.
 The same event can lead to many different reactions depending on our interpretation.
 CBT skills can help us become more aware of our interpretations and develop more flexible and helpful habits of thought and behavior.

-The CBT Skills uses CBT as a basis to teach you various skills.
+The CBT Skills Training Groups use CBT as a basis to teach you various skills.
 You will learn about how your emotions work, and how these are connected to your thoughts and your behaviours.
 Understanding these connections will help you to work more effectively with yourself - with your mind/brain and also your body sensations - especially when you are having problems associated with depression and anxiety.
-You can continue to use the skills you learn - acting as a coach to yourself.
+You can continue to use the skills you learn long after the course has been completed - acting as a coach to yourself.

 What is the evidence that CBT works?